 For most wild camping trips, and you will need to be self-sufficient for the duration of the trip.
 It is highly recommended that you practice packing before your trip.
 Below is a list based on what I find works for me.

 It is recommended that all kit be packed into small dry-bags (about 3-5litres) for going into your kayak hatches.
 Size does matter!
-Dry bags are easily available by brands such as Alpkit, Exped, Lomo.
+Dry bags are available by brands such as Alpkit, Exped, Lomo.

 If you haven’t camped from a kayak I would be delighted to help and advise.

 - All personal kayaking equipment – including boat, paddles, buoyancy aid and spray deck – unless you have arranged to hire